isakess/learning-library/oci-library/oci-hol/oci-quick-start/oci-quick-start.md

      ![](./../oci-quick-start/images/Quick_S4P4.PNG " ")

       **HINT:** The name of the block volume storage will start with 'sd'.
 In this case it is sdb, but could change for your specific attachment (i.e sdc, sda).
-In the above example this volume is called sdb, shown by its 50GB volume.
+In the above example this volume is called sdb, shown by its 50GB volume (the size of the compute instance created in Step 2).

 5. To format the block volume, Enter Command:
-      **NOTE:** <VOLUME_NAME> should be replaced by the string starting with 'sd' that you identified as the block volume storage in the previous step.

       ```
       <copy>